VirgilSecurity/virgil-purekit-go/README.md

 )

 func main(){

+	updater, err := passw0rd.NewRecordUpdater("UPDATE_TOKEN")
+	if err != nil{
+            //something went wrong
+    }

+    //for each record
     //get old record from the database
     oldRecord := ...

     //update old record
-    newRecord, err := passw0rd.UpdateEnrollmentRecord(oldRecord, "UPDATE_TOKEN")
+    newRecord, err := updater.UpdateRecord(oldRecord)
     if err != nil{
         //something went wrong
     }

-    // newRecord is nil ONLY if oldRecord is already updated if newRecord != nil{
+    // newRecord is nil ONLY if oldRecord is already the latest version if newRecord != nil{
         //save new record to the database
         saveNewRecord(newRecord)